mortdiggiddy/go-ws-gateway-proxy/README.md

 ### 🛡️ Secure JWT Validation

-- JWTs extracted from MQTT `password` or raw WS payload
+- JWTs extracted from MQTT `password`, raw WS payload, headers, or (http-only) session cookie
-- Validated using JWKS from Keycloak (or any OIDC-compliant provider)
+- Validated using JWKS from any OIDC-compliant provider
 - Claims parsed: `sub`, `preferred_username`, `iat`, `exp`, `jti`

-This creates a **security envelope** on top of the WebSocket protocol, even when the downstream WebSocket service (like RabbitMQ) lacks native identity enforcement.
+This creates a **security envelope** on top of the WebSocket protocol, even when the downstream WebSocket service lacks native identity enforcement.

 ### 🔐 JWT Caching & Replay Protection

-The gateway supports token caching to avoid repeatedly verifying JWT signatures and to prepare for future features like token revocation and replay detection.
+The gateway supports token caching to avoid repeatedly verifying JWT signatures and to prepare for features like token revocation and replay detection.

 - **Supported cache backends**: